-List first and circle the name of the person whose number you furnish.
+1 List first and circle the name of the person whose number you furnish.
 If only one person on a joint account has an SSN, that person's number must be furnished.

-Circle the minor's name and furnish the minor's SSN.

-You must show your individual name and you may also enter your business or DBA name on the "Business name/disregarded entity" name line.
-You may use either your SSN or EIN (if you have one), butthe IRS encourages you to use your SSN.

-List first and circle the name of the trust, estate, or pension trust.
-(Do not furnish the TIN of the personal representative or trustee unless the legal entity itself is not designated in the account title.)
-Also see Special rules for partnerships, earlier.

-\Note: The grantor also must provide a Form W-9 to trustee of trust.
+- 3 You must show your individual name on line 1, and enter your business or DBA name, if any, on line 2.
+You may use either your SSN or EIN (if you have one), but the IRS encourages you to use your SSN. - 4List first and circle the name of the trust, estate, or pension trust.
+(Do not furnish the TIN of the personal representative or trustee unless the legal entity itself is not designated in the account title.) - Note: The grantor must also provide a Form W-9 to the trustee of the trust - For more information on optional filing methods for grantor trusts, see the Instructions for Form 1041.